• Skip to main content

 Press down the bread to the pan gently so any uncooked batter inside the pores gets cooked well.
 Fry them on both the sides until crisp.

-To bake & air fry
+To Bake & Air fry

-Prepare the batter the same way I mentioned for tawa frying.
 Dip the bread slices in the batter on both the sides and immediately place them over the bread crumbs.
 The moisture in the batter will soak up the bread crumbs.
 Prepare all of the bread pakoras this way.

 Be gentle with these as the batter and the bread crumbs are more likely to fall off if you don’t handle them well.